Best Online Programs for Struggling Readers

 - the first goal is rebuilding reading interest and consistency

 If you want the tighter flagship comparison page, read Best Online Reading Program for Struggling Readers at Home.
 If comprehension is the biggest issue, go next to Reading Comprehension Help at Home for Elementary Students.
+If your child mainly hates reading, read How to Help a Child Who Hates Reading.

 Common mistakes to avoid